rcdotson/openx2lerobot/README.md

 > [!NOTE]
 > This repository supports converting datasets from OpenX format to LeRobot V2.0 dataset format.

-> [!WARNING]
+>
-> `2025.02.25`: LeRobot has updated the dataset from v2.0 to v2.1, scripts need to be updated accordingly.
+> Current script is now compatible with LeRobot V2.1.

 ## 🚀 What's New in This Script